I’m watching the spectacle in stunned silence.

 Peirene nods, while pointing again to the screen.
 ‘And another pledge!
 We are now nearly at £9000!
 Unbelievable.’
 Suddenly she turns to me ‘You know what?
 We should extend our target.
 And don’t’ worry.
 I won’t lay down in the ashes again.
 We have another 11 days to go.
 Let’s see if we can make it to £12,000.
 Because then we could also publish the Arabic version of the book ourselves.’

 My eyes light up.
 The Nymph is right.
 Over the last couple of months I’ve been trying to find an Arab publisher who might be willing to publish the Arabic edition of Shatila Stories.
 So far without luck.
 A novel by nine Syrian and Palestinian refugee writers won’t be a comfortable read for anyone and publishers shy away.
 But if we manage to cover the production cost for the Arabic edition ourselves, we can just go ahead.
 And I feel strongly that we need both, an Arabic and an English version.

 ‘Let’s do it!’
 I say.
 ‘Let’s raise the bar to £12,000.’

 Image: Wikimedia commons.

-This blog was originally published as part of Peirene Press‘s series Things Syntactical.
+This blog was originally published on 26 November 2017 as part of Peirene Press‘s series Things Syntactical.
 The Pain and Passion of a Small Publisher.